Orb or Wheel weaving spiders

 Argiope protensa Argiope protensa

-Argiope protensa?
-WA Argiope protensa?
-WA
+Argiope protensa WA Argiope protensa WA

 Argiope extensa Argiope extensa